Who Is David Lynch?

-It was announced in autumn 2014 that Twin Peaks would return to the airwaves in 2016 as a Showtime miniseries.
-Various original cast members are slated to return, including MacLachlan.
-Lynch was slated to direct each episode of the nine-part relaunch, yet in early April 2015 he announced on his Facebook page that he was pulling out of the series due to ongoing financial disputes.
+It was announced in autumn 2014 that Twin Peaks would return to the airwaves as a Showtime miniseries.
+Various original cast members were slated to return, including MacLachlan.
+After pulling out at one point over contract and creative disputes, Lynch confirmed in May 2015 that he would direct the episodes.

 Lynch is a proponent of transcendental meditation, a practice he has embraced since 1973.
 In 2005, he founded the David Lynch Foundation for Consciousness-Based Education and Peace, which provides support for students, people suffering from post-traumatic stress disorder and others who may benefit from this form of meditation.

 Lynch drew attention for his comments about President Donald Trump in a June 2018 article in The Guardian.

 "He could go down as one of the greatest presidents in history because he has disrupted the thing so much.
 No one is able to counter this guy in an intelligent way," he said, adding, "Our so-called leaders can’t take the country forward, can’t get anything done.
 Like children, they are.
 Trump has shown all this."